Jobe Bellingham: Birmingham City

 Bellingham was named on the bench for the EFL Championship match against Coventry City in November.
 Manager Lee Bowyer insisted that observers should not judge him by his brother's achievements, pointing out that he was "next in line" because of the number of injuries among the club's midfielders.
 He again remained unused.
 He made his senior debut as a second-half substitute in Birmingham's 2021–22 FA Cup third-round match at home to League One club Plymouth Argyle, replacing the 17-year-old Jordan James after 70 minutes with the score goalless and Birmingham reduced to ten men.
 At 16 years, 107 days, he became Birmingham's second youngest debutant.
 After the match, which Birmingham lost 1–0, Bowyer said he had earned his debut by the improvement in his game over the previous few weeks training with the first team.
 He made his first appearance in the Football League a week later as a late substitute in a 1–1 draw away to Preston North End.
 His next was not until the final match of the season.

 In July 2022, Birmingham confirmed that Bellingham would be taking up a scholarship with the club and had agreed terms on a first professional contract, to take effect on his 17th birthday.
+Under head coach John Eustace, his introduction to Championship football was gradual.
+He made occasional substitute appearances in the first couple of months of the season, was used regularly from the bench in October, and made his first start on 11 November, playing the first hour of a 2–1 defeat at home to Sunderland.
+The Birmingham Mail's mid-season assessment highlighted the trust placed in him to "[see] out some very nervy end-of-game situations", while pointing out that the Sunderland match "suggested he still has a way to go to be ready for the step up.
+Which is fine, he's 17."
+Eustace was insistent that there was "no rush" to get Bellingham into the starting eleven – the team had several other young central midfielders in Manchester United loanee Hannibal Mejbri and the home-grown George Hall and Jordan James.

+A stomach muscle strained in January 2023 kept Bellingham out for three months.
+During his absence, he added muscle and physicality to go with his increased height.
+At home to Stoke City on 10 April, he came close to winning the game with what would have been his first senior goal when his stoppage-time volley was blocked.
+A few days later, Bellingham started the match away to Millwall that Birmingham won to secure their Championship status, "was composed on the ball, intelligent without it and, in the words of Eustace, 'showed great maturity'."
+He finished the season with 22 league appearances, of which five were starts.